 This trade is in a much lower gear or non-existent during broad daylight, making visitations to this end of town possible without having an awkward conversation with your kids afterwards.

 As far as Khao San Road goes, going during the daylight hours will allow you to experience its many G to PG delights (shopping, delicious and cheap Pad Thai, etc) without having to witness the out of control drinking antics that backpackers get up to the second the sun goes to bed.
+No matter what you do, make sure you’re eating lots of Thai food when you’re in Bangkok, you’ll be glad you did and open your kids eyes to one of the finest cuisines in the world.

 About the Tiger Temple … don’t.
 Just … don’t … do it.